betsol/numerous/README.md

 Run:

-- `npm install && bower install` to initialize the project
+- `npm install` to initialize the project
-- `npm run-script build-locales` to build fresh list of locales
+- `npm run-script build-locales` to build fresh locales
 - `npm test` to test the library
-- `npm start` to run local webserver for demos page
+- `npm start` to run local webserver for demo page
 - `npm run-script demo-deploy` to deploy GitHub Pages